AstridSlet/visual_exam/assignment_2/README.md

 ## Methods
-This assignment relates to how RGB images can be compared based on their color histogram of this distribution of red, green and blue in the pictures.
-For this task a color histogram is computed for a target image (default = “image_0002.jpg”) and for the remaining images of the data set using the cv2.calcHist().
-The histograms are then compared with the histogram of the target image in turn using the cv2.compareHist() with the chi-square distance method.
+This assignment relates to how RGB images can be compared based on the distribution of red, green and blue color in the pictures.
+For this task a color histogram (depicting the distribution of red, green and blue) is computed for a target image (default = “image_0002.jpg”) and for the remaining images of the data set using the openCV funcition cv2.calcHist().
+The color histograms are then compared with the target histogram in turn using the cv2.compareHist() function which computes the chi-square distance between the histograms.

 ## Usage
 For this assignment the following command line script was created:

 * image_search.py
     * arguments:
         *  "--inpath", required = False, type = str, help = "Path to input images", default = "data"